-Adopted:May 20, 1996 as Board Policy 1110Revised:as Administrative Procedure 2510, October 8, 2007Revised:June 19, 2013Revised:April 7, 2014
+Adopted: May 20, 1996 as Board Policy 1110

+Revised: as Administrative Procedure 2510, October 8, 2007

+Revised: June 19, 2013 Revised: April 7, 2014

-APPENDIX: BOARD POLICY 2410: POLICY AND ADMINISTRATIVE PROCEDURES
+APPENDIX: BOARD POLICY 2410: POLICY AND ADMINISTRATIVE PROCEDURES matter jurisdiction.

 The Board may adopt such policies, not inconsistent with the regulations of the Board of Governors and the laws of this State that are determined by the Board to be necessary for the efficient operation of the District.

-Board policies are intended to be statements of intent by the Board on a specific issue within its subject matter jurisdiction.
+Board policies are intended to be statements of intent by the Board on a specific issue within its subject to district activities.

-The policies have been written to be consistent with provisions of law, but do not encompass all laws relating to district activities.
 All district employees are expected to know of and observe all provisions of law pertinent to their job responsibilities.